MattyMc/MattyMc.github.io/README.md

 ## Some Markdown tips:

-Use the following syntax for code highlighting:
+Use the following syntax for code highlighting (from Pygments):
 {% highlight ruby %}
 def this_is_my_code
 	@instance_var = "hello"